galloppinggryphon/comp216_mqtt/readme.md

 Project in COMP216, Centennial College, 2024.

-Python program that simulates IoT devices and client applications using the MQTT protocol.
+Python program that simulates IoT devices and client applications using the MQTT protocol and tkinter.

 [Click here to view the assignment (Word doc)](./Week_14_Final_project.docx).